OpenSourceRaidGuild/tutorial-quest/README.md

-# Hi :wave:, Welcome to the OSS Raid Group :crossed_swords:
+# Hi :wave: Welcome to the OSS Raid Group :crossed_swords:

 The OSS Raid Group is what happens when you combine MMORPGs, Programming, and Open Source Software - a group dedicated to defeating the Raid Bosses of OSS